Punxsutawney School Board tables policy changes for further review

 The board immediately agreed to table Policy 011.
 The board is also waiting to hear back from the solicitor about Policy 200 “Enrollment of Students.”

-Reaching the policies of the most discussion, Kengersky said “we discussed and Dave offered some edits to policy 202,” which Lesniewski again said the board had a right to make.
+Reaching the policies of most discussion, Kengersky said “we discussed and Dave offered some edits to Policy 202,” which Lesniewski again said the board had a right to make.
 Wachob offered modified changes to policies 202, 221 and 251 “Students Experiencing Homelessness, Foster Care, and Other Educational Instability.”

-“I just personally want to keep the language in there that gives the board some express or say in how that policy is addressed,” Wachob said in regard to Policy 202.
+“I just personally want to keep the language in there that gives the board some say in how that policy is addressed,” Wachob said in regard to Policy 202.